Article I: Church Covenant

 Section D: Duties of the Members

-The duties of the members shall be such as are fully given only in the Word of God and summarized in the Church Covenant.
+The duties of the members shall be such as are fully given only in the Word of God and summarized in the

 Section E: Dismissal of Members